Introduction

 Use Case 1: Ecommerce

 An ecommerce enterprise sought to personalise its customer service platform.
-By fine-tuning an LLM on their product categories, transaction histories, and customer service records, they achieved quicker and more accurate customer support, leading to increased satisfaction and sales.
+By fine-tuning an LLM on their product categories, transaction histories, and historical customer service interactions, they achieved quicker and more accurate responses to support enquiries — including complex cases involving returns, warranty claims, and multi-item orders.
+The result was a measurable improvement in first-contact resolution rates and a reduction in average handling time, contributing directly to higher customer satisfaction scores and repeat purchase rates.

 Use Case 2: Manufacturing